Published On: August 4, 20153.7 min read748 wordsCategories: Recovery

 Show your encouragement by offering positive reinforcement for new behavior.
-For example, if you notice that they seem more relaxed after going to a support group meeting, tell them you think that the meetings are helpful because they are in such a good mood after attending.
+For example, if you notice that they seem more relaxed after going to a support group meeting, tell them you think that the meetings are helpful because you sense they feel better afterward.
 If you see your loved one trying to do more in other areas of their life, offer support there, too.
 Tell them you think it’s great that they are learning a new hobby or taking on more responsibility at work.

 Offer a safe space

 It’s important for someone in recovery to be in environments free of drugs or alcohol, especially in the beginning.
 Make your home a safe place to visit.
-When you go out, suggest other types of social activities instead of bars or clubs so you won’t have to worry about them being around alcohol or drugs.
+When you go out, suggest other types of social activities instead of bars or clubs so they won’t have to worry about being around alcohol or drugs.
 They’re going to struggle enough with the challenges of everyday life—ensure they don’t have to also struggle around you.

 Encourage healthy habits

 Suggest finding other pastimes to replace old bad habits.
-Offer to join a sports group or take up a hobby with him or her.
-Remind them that part of being healthy is eating right and exercising, so offer support in those areas, too, by cooking healthy meals or going to the gym.
+Offer to join a sports group or take up a hobby with your loved one.
+Remind them that part of being healthy is eating right and exercising, so offer support in those areas, too, by cooking healthy meals or going to the gym with them.

 Recovery from addiction is a process that never ends, but it does get easier with time.
 By being supportive of your loved one’s efforts, you can help them continue to maintain sobriety.